Milterra/Age-of-Magic/content/6. Lore/Library Books/Gien City Library/The Spirits of Farenna.md

 The bedframe explodes, engulfing the mattress in a fiery blaze.

-_~Are you going to Scarborough Fair?~_ His song echoes inside my head and a fresh wave of sobbing takes control of my body.
+**Are you going to Scarborough Fair?** His song echoes inside my head and a fresh wave of sobbing takes control of my body.

 The wardrobe quickly catches on fire, and the air is filled with the smell of burnt cotton and leather.

-_~Yesterday holds memories in time~_, Stop it stop it stop it!
+**Yesterday holds memories in time**, Stop it stop it stop it!
 This isn’t real!
 He's not *dead*!

 The nightstand is thrown at impossible speeds by Cresentia’s magic, and it breaks into a million pieces upon crashing onto the wall.

-_~Remember me to the one who lives there~_ Please… oh god please… I’d give anything…
+**Remember me to the one who lives there** Please… oh god please… I’d give anything…

 I storm towards the violin and shatter the glass case with my bare hands.
 Fresh blood smears onto the wood as I grip the neck and pain shoots up my arm as strings bite into new wounds, but I don’t feel them.
 I don’t feel anything.
 I feel so empty and it scares me so much that I raise the violin and swing it towards the floor.

 But I can’t.

-_~She once was a true love of mine~_
+**She once was a true love of mine**

 My body stops mid-swing, glowing red and frozen in time.
 Silence fills the rooms and I try to struggle, but my efforts are all in vain as magic locks my body in place.

 “Cresentia, release me!”
 I screech, finding strength to move my mouth.

-**No, Luna**, she finally speaks, a whisper in my mind, and I hate her for it.
+"No, Luna", she finally speaks, a whisper in my mind, and I hate her for it.

 “Let me go!”
 My voice raises an octave.
 “Cresentia!”

-**Don’t do something you’ll soon regret**, she says, and I lose strength as the weight of my emotions comes crashing down inside me.
+"Don’t do something you’ll soon regret", she says, and I lose strength as the weight of my emotions comes crashing down inside me.

 I begin to wail, an unrestrained cry of raw grief that comes flooding out of my heart.
 Cresentia finally releases me from her magic, and I fall onto the floor cradling the violin close to my chest.

-My teardrops ceaselessly overflow onto the varnished wood, materializing everything that I’ve yet to say, and everything that’s already been said; every moment yet to happen, and every moment already past; every place we’ve yet to visit, and every place we’ve already gone; every vow we’ve yet to make, and every vow we’ve already made.
+My teardrops endlessly overflow onto the varnished wood, materializing everything that I’ve yet to say, and everything that’s already been said; every moment yet to happen, and every moment already past; every place we’ve yet to visit, and every place we’ve already gone; every vow we’ve yet to make, and every vow we’ve already made.

 I sit surrounded by the embers and ashes of our memories, and in one final, desperate plea, I cry out his name.